pocheng-chen-stat/accelerated-life-testing-reliability-analysis/README.md

 - The **361.4 kV/mm group is not removed at the beginning**.
 The full-data model is fitted first.
 Then the highest stress level is examined because it strongly affects the inverse power law slope and the 50 kV/mm extrapolation.

 ---
+## Data Source

+The accelerated life test data used in this project come from:

+> Meeker, W. Q., & Escobar, L. A.
+> *Statistical Methods for Reliability Data*.
+> John Wiley & Sons, Inc.

+The dataset corresponds to the voltage-acceleration example involving a Mylar–polyurethane insulating structure.
+Failure time is defined as time to dielectric breakdown under different voltage stress levels.

 ## Dataset